chitty/lpo_data/readme.md

 This project uses the static version of the data as found in the [LPO_weatherdata repository](https://github.com/lyndadotcom/LPO_weatherdata).

 ## Dependencies

+- Python 2.7.x
-- Postgres
+- Postgres 9.1.x
-- python-psycopg2
+- python-psycopg2 2.4.x

 ## Usage

+First run the python script to aggregate the data in a single file running:

+    python import_data.py

-After having the dependencies installed, simply run the `raw_data.sql` script to create the database, tables and populate the data.
-This should be done by a user with postgres priviledge, for example the `postgres` user:
+Then simply run the `raw_data.sql` script to create the database, tables and populate the data.
+This should be done by a user with postgres privileges, for example the `postgres` user:

     sudo -i -u postgres
     psql -f raw_data.sql

+By this point all the data should be properly stored in the database.

 ## To Do